- Weight Gain Reasons

 You should see your doctor if:

-- Your nausea and vomiting is causing concern and affecting your life.
+- Your nausea and vomiting are causing concern and affecting your life.

 - You’re losing or gaining a lot of weight in the first trimester.